Speedcubing-Canada/docs-speedcubing-canada/public/src/supported-events-policy.md

 - If a Speedcubing Canada Supported Event is a WCA competition, registration **must** be run via the WCA website, registration fees **must** be collected via the WCA website and registration fees **must** be directed to Speedcubing Canada’s Stripe account.
   - The “I want to enable donations additionally to collecting the registration fees” option **must not** be selected since Speedcubing Canada is not a soliciting corporation.
 - Any and all surplus of funds from Speedcubing Canada Supported Events **must** be returned to Speedcubing Canada’s corporate bank account(s).
+- If a charitable donation is being made as part of the a Speedcubing Canada Supported Event’s budget, the charity **must** be a registered charity in Canada.
 - Any and all reimbursements to individual(s) and/or group(s) for a Speedcubing Canada Supported Event **must** be made in accordance with the latest version of the [Speedcubing Canada Reimbursement Policy](https://www.speedcubingcanada.org/documents/reimbursement-policy.pdf).
 - Speedcubing Canada’s Board of Directors reserves the right to request a full financial report for a Speedcubing Canada Supported Event from the individual(s) and/or group(s) who organized the event.
   - If requested, a full financial report **must** be returned to Speedcubing Canada’s Board of Directors within 30 days of the request.